 Erica H. Adams

 Recent watercolors use the language of abstraction in response to the pandemic, quarantine and social upheaval.
-Abstract panel paintings exhibited at Cape Cod Museum of Art in 2015, combined common materials to provoke chemical reactions akin to geology and climate change.
+As a postmodern artist invested in narratives, Adams revisited the Modernist language of abstraction, a private world and a visual music open to multiple interpretations.
+Abstract panel paintings first exhibited at Cape Cod Museum of Art, combine common materials to provoke chemical reactions akin to geology and climate change.

-Press includes an interview in Oudeis (2015) about use of technology in art and article about my work as an artist-activist in Berkshire Fine Arts (2020).
+Press includes ARTSY (2021), an interview in Oudeis (2015) about use of technology in art and an article about her work as an artist-activist in Berkshire Fine Arts (2020).
 Reviews include: Boston Globe, New York Times, Art Scope, Art in New England and After Image.